 SONG SPARROW (Melospiza melodia)

-The song sparrow breeds in our regions, and migrates south during the winter.
-As its Latin name implies, its song is ‘melodious’ and diversified.
+VOICE: https://www.xeno-canto.org/species/Melospiza-melodia – As its name implies, this bird’s song is ‘melodious’ and diversified.
 As opposed to other songbirds who are usually silent in the middle of the day on hot summer days, this bird will happily send out a few tunes.
-But it will be silent in the fall, except for a repeated ‘chirp’ call as heard in a video below).
+But it will be silent in the fall, except for a repeated ‘chirp’ call (as heard in a video below).

-Photographer Marie Smith has this to say about the song sparrows below: they had a nest under our hedge at the front of the house.
+Photographer Marie Smith has this to say about the song sparrows below: “They had a nest under our hedge at the front of the house.
 They both worked to bring food.
 However, the birds didn’t trust us.
 Any time we were outside when they came around with food for the chicks, they would not go near the nest area.
 They stayed around with beaks full of food until we went away.
-The pair was protective of the nest site (photo on the left).
+The pair was protective of the nest site” (photo on the left).

 This video below shows a song sparrow eating black sunflower seeds in the snow on a March 11 (2014).
 This bird is uncommon in the winter as per the PEI Field Checklist of Birds, but with food available from bird feeders it likely changes the stats.